gsrohde/testBML/docs/README.md

 different license for distributing your package, you will need to modify `LICENSE.md`, `DESCRIPTION`, and `README.md`.

+For an example of a module library R package that was derived from the skeleton module library, please see the [crop growth BioCro module library](https://github.com/biocro/cgbml).

 While working on your module library, please avoid modifying the following files; doing so may cause merge conflicts in the future when updating your fork from the skeleton module library: